Grants

 • HCi3 will conduct an initial review to ensure mutual goals align and the proposed projects are viable.

-• A review committee will offer constructive feedback on the final proposal.
+• A review committee will assess the application, and may offer constructive feedback for clarification or refinement.

-• Following a collaborative refinement, HCi3 will make a funding decision.
+• Following any changes that are requested, HCi3 will make a funding decision.

 • Our catalyst grant stream has a streamlined application process designed to empower organizations to quickly bring their projects to life: